liliquan0118/GRFT/readme.md

    conda env create -f environment.yml
     ```

-2.the fairness testing code are saved in the directory `GRFT`
+2. the fairness testing code are saved in the directory `GRFT`

 3. the fairness repairing code are saved in the directory `our_repair`